MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing.md

 - For Git repositories, files specified in the *gitignore* file aren't copied to the Live Unit Testing workspace.
 - For non-Git repositories, a basic list of folders, such as *bin/* and *obj/*, aren't copied to the Live Unit Testing workspace.

 For more complex repositories, you might need to specify your own ignore file.
-Select the “&lt;Custom&gt;” option from the wizard.
+Select the "&lt;Custom&gt;" option from the wizard.
 After you select **Next**, the content of a custom ignore file that Live Unit Testing creates after you finish the wizard appears.
 It's the *lutignore* file.

 > [!NOTE]
 > A custom *lutignore* file is needed for some Git repositories because it's possible to check files into the Git repository that are also ignored by the *gitignore* file.
 Without a custom *lutignore* file, Live Unit Testing won't copy these files, which might lead to build failures.